earldouglas/sbt-war/README.md

 ### `warJoin`

-This can be used to block sbt while the container is running:
+To block sbt while the container is running, use `warJoin`:

 ```
 $ sbt warStart warJoin